sgoulas/pdpProject/docs/DevelopmentDiary/June/June.md

 I tried to differentiate the `devtool` value based on the value of the `process.env.NODE_ENV` variable in order to differentiate the information exposed upon errors based on the environment (development versus production), but it seems the best way to implement it is by splitting the `webpack.config.js` into `development` and `production`, each on configuring `webpack` differently based on the current environment (https://webpack.js.org/guides/production/).

 (
-Funnily enough, it seems I was not the first one to try this since there is a dedicated section for that in the docs:
+Funnily enough, it seems I was not the first one to try ternary-finding-my-way-out of this since there is a dedicated section for that in the docs:
 Technically, NODE_ENV is a system environment variable that Node.js exposes into running scripts.
 It is used by convention to determine dev-vs-prod behavior by server tools, build scripts, and client-side libraries.
 Contrary to expectations, process.env.NODE_ENV is not set to 'production' within the build script webpack.config.js, see https://github.com/webpack/webpack/issues/2537.
 Thus, conditionals like process.env.NODE_ENV === 'production' ? '[name].[contenthash].bundle.js' : '[name].bundle.js' within webpack configurations do not work as expected.
 )